DimitraKaitalidou/CodilitySolutions/README.md

    - BinaryGap: Find longest sequence of zeros in binary representation of an integer

 2. Arrays
-   -CyclicRotation: Rotate an array to the right by a given number of steps
+   - CyclicRotation: Rotate an array to the right by a given number of steps